-- 3. Accrued pension and liability for retirement benefits - (1) Amount recorded in the financial statements for the current fiscal year Accrued pension and liability for retirement 44,028 million ven benefits - (2) Other information that contributes to understanding of users of the financial statements The notes have been omitted since the same information has been provided in "(Basic important matters for the preparation of consolidated financial statements) 5.
+- 3. Accrued pension and liability for retirement benefits - (1) Amount recorded in the financial statements for the current fiscal year - Accrued pension and liability for retirement 41,506 million yen - (2) Other information that contributes to understanding of users of the financial statements The notes have been omitted since the same information has been provided in "(Basic important matters for the preparation of consolidated financial statements) 5.
 Summary of significant accounting policies (13) Employee benefits" in the notes to consolidated financial statements. - 4.
-Allowance for losses on business transfer - (1) Amount recorded in the financial statements for the current fiscal year Allowance for losses on business transfer 5,923 million yen - (2) Other information that contributes to understanding of users of the financial statements In order to reserve for a loss expected to be incurred in connection with a transfer of the anti-vibration rubber business and the chemical products solutions business, the amount expected to be incurred in the future was recorded for such losses that can be reasonably estimated at the end of the current fiscal year.
+Allowance for losses on business transfer - (1) Amount recorded in the financial statements for the current fiscal year Allowance for losses on business transfer 5,834 million yen - (2) Other information that contributes to understanding of users of the financial statements In order to reserve for a loss expected to be incurred in connection with a transfer of the anti-vibration rubber business, the amount expected to be incurred in the future was recorded for such losses that can be reasonably estimated at the end of the current fiscal year.
 Note that any unpredictable change in the external environment and other factors may materially affect the amount of losses on business transfer to be recognized in the financial statements of the subsequent fiscal year. - 5.
-Valuation of investments in subsidiaries and associates and investments in subsidiaries and associates, other than stock - (1) Amount recorded in the financial statements for the current fiscal year Non-marketable investments in subsidiaries and associates and investments in 854,531 million yen subsidiaries and associates - (2) Other information that contributes to understanding of users of the financial statements For non-marketable investments in subsidiaries and associates and investments in subsidiaries and associates, the Company's policy is to compare the carrying amount of investments to the actual value based on the net asset amount of each company, and recognize an impairment loss when the actual value declines by 50% or more compared to the carrying amount of investments.
-Note that in cases where any change in the external environment and other factors materially affects the actual value, this may also affect valuation of investments in subsidiaries and associates and investments in subsidiaries and associates, other than stock for the subsequent fiscal year.
+Valuation of investments in subsidiaries and associates and investments in subsidiaries and associates, other than stock - Amount recorded in the financial statements for the current fiscal year Non-marketable investments in subsidiaries and associates and investments in subsidiaries and associates 853,048 million yen

+- (2) Other information that contributes to understanding of users of the financial statements - For non-marketable investments in subsidiaries and associates and investments in subsidiaries and associates, the Company's policy is to compare the carrying amount of investments to the actual value based on the net asset amount of each company, and recognize an impairment loss when the actual value declines by 50% or more compared to the carrying amount of investments.
+Note that in cases where any change in the external environment and other factors materially affects the actual value, this may also affect valuation of investments in subsidiaries and associates and investments in subsidiaries, other than stock for the subsequent fiscal year.